-...it is well established in law that an employer is not bound to hold open a job for an employee who is sick or prevented from carrying out his duties for an indefinite period.
+... an employer is not bound to hold open a job for an employee who is sick or prevented from carrying out his duties for an indefinite period.
 This is particularly so when the business of that employer requires the presence of permanent staff.